Ready for an amazing Valentine’s day in Budapest? Plans for 2020

 Some basic ideas don’t need a long explanation: a stroll or morning run around Margaret Island won’t cost you a single forint and is still pretty romantic if spent with the right person.
 The best views for the city are from the Ferris wheel on Erzsébet tér and the very top of St. Stephen’s Basilica (also the most beautiful cathedral in the city).
 Hiking in the Buda hills is a popular and easy-to-organize getaway.

-If you’re looking for something beyond the basics, here’s our selection of ideas for a perfect Valentine’s day:
+If you’re looking for something beyond the basics, here’s our selection of ideas for a perfect Valentine’s Day in Budapest:

 Mobile sauna by the Danube!